Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Michael Ault over 1 year ago
+Michael Ault almost 2 years ago

 Downtown Sacramento Partnership recognizes utilization of technology proprietary to the Rook will allow increased protection while in high-risk operations, including rescues and evacuations and access to second story.
 As such, the Downtown Sacramento Partnership supports awarding a contract with Ring Power Corporation for the purchase of an armored multi-terrain loader as a resource for the Sacramento Police Department.